 - Reading materials (Some units require access to standard texts, available at reasonable cost or accessible through contact with your regional neurology department)

 You will work through Activity 1, and then read Commentary 1; Activity 2, Commentary 2.
 The Activity document leads you through each section, providing work-based activities for you to complete.
 Sometimes the activity will ask you to read a paper, which will be provided, and then answer some questions.
 Other times it will ask you to refer to case notes of a patient or visit another department.
-Download the DL Unit Description document above to see the full list of resources you will need.
 The Commentary document provides a commentary to follow each activity to check your learning and give you an indication of whether you are on the right lines and point you at resources to fill in your knowledge.

 After downloading the materials you may choose to work either work on your computer or print off the materials so that you can work on a hard copy.
 We would hope that you will work through it at a rate that is right for you, maintaining a balance between momentum and enjoyment.